ietf-wg-acme/acme/draft-ietf-acme-acme.md

 non-ACME system, such as a CA customer database.

 To enable ACME account binding, a CA needs to provision the ACME client with a MAC key and a key identifier.
+The key identifier MUST be an ASCII string.
 The MAC key SHOULD be provided in base64url-encoded form, to maximize compatibility between provisioning systems and ACME clients.

 The ACME client then computes a binding JWS to indicate the external account's approval of the ACME account key.
 The payload of this JWS is the account key